 There are some documents of Muay Thai vs Kung Fu matchups in the 1920s, where Thai boxing specialists scored dominant victories via early knockout stoppages.

 One of the fights ended in a death of a “Crane Fist” practitioner, Tian Ling, who was put to sleep by a violent Muay Thai elbow in 1924.
-Due to this tragedy, the competitions between the two fighting styles were brought to a halt until the late 50s.
+Due to this tragedy, the competition between the two fighting styles was brought to a halt until the late 50s.